mewsu/comment-box/README.md

 # What is this?

-This is a mock implementation of the comment box comopnent.
+Mock implementation of a comment box component.

 # What was used?